 C. Tai Tai is a performance artist based in Chicago, with roots in New York and California.
-Historically, she danced under the name,
+Historically, she danced under the name, Tina Wang.

 Identity, fragility, and resilience are key themes in her work, which draws on her experience as a Taiwanese citizen raised in Latin America.
 By immersing the body around the objects of menial labor, she challenges assumptions about where these objects belong, who belongs with them, and their relationship to living bodies.
 Her performances create playful and dramatic relationships between human body parts and inanimate objects.
 She invites audiences to take a fresh look at differences between motion and stillness, animate and inanimate, human and non-human.